loot/libloot/docs/metadata/data_structures/cleaning.rst

 Equality
 --------

-Two cleaning data structures are equal if the values of their ``crc`` keys are identical.
+Two plugin cleaning data structures are equal if all their fields are equal.
+`util` field equality is case-sensitive.
+If the `info` field is a string, it is treated as a localised content data structure.

 Examples
 --------